HistoryInternational

 Laroche’s early years were marked by privilege and opportunity.
 He received a quality education and was fluent in multiple languages, including French and English.
 His father’s extensive business connections allowed Laroche to travel and experience different cultures at a young age.
 This exposure to the world beyond Haiti undoubtedly shaped Laroche’s worldview and ambitions.

-In pursuit of better opportunities, Laroche left Haiti and settled in France, where he studied engineering.
+In pursuit of better opportunities, Laroche left Haiti and settled in France, where he pursued a career in engineering.
 It was during this time in France that he met Juliette Lafargue, a young French woman from an upper-class family.
 Despite the societal challenges they faced as an interracial couple, Laroche and Juliette fell in love and eventually married.
 Their union was met with opposition from both of their families, but they remained steadfast in their commitment to each other.

 Joseph Philippe Lemercier Laroche and wife Juliette daughters Simonne and Louise